zaksabeast/PokemonRNGGuides/guides/FireRed and LeafGreen/Stationary v2 Emu.md

 For that.
 Open the menu, go in your trainer Card, press A. It'll flip.
 It's done.
 Do that around 2/3k before your target frame.

+Important : You can advance a LOT of frames (talking about 1 Million every 10 seconds with the Teachy TV)

 Once the card flip done, go to the last input, once close to the target frame, pause the emulator (ctrl + p), and advance frame by frame (ctrl + n) to the one shown by PokeFinder.
 PRess A and unpause at the same time.